jddixon/xlreg_c/ghpDoc/index.md

-A C client for the xlReg cluster registry.  **xlreg_c** makes it easy to create new small clusters some or all of whose members are written in C.  xlreg_c is expected to be used primarily for testing, where the ability to create and launch new, unique, distinct clusters in seconds will be a major advantage.
+A C client for the xlReg cluster registry.  **xlreg_c** makes it easy to create new small clusters some or all of whose members are written in the programming language C.
+xlreg_c is expected to be used primarily for testing, where the ability to create and launch new, unique, distinct clusters in seconds will be a major advantage.